North Brunswick, New Jersey: Education

-John Adams School was recognized in 1998–1999 as a National Blue Ribbon Award School of Excellence.
-The district's high school was recognized in 1999–2000.

 Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Portions of the Rutgers University School of Environmental and Biological Sciences (formerly Cook College) is located on College Farm Road off Route 1 on the northern end of the township.
 DeVry University has a campus in North Brunswick on U.S. Route 1 between Milltown Road and Ryders Lane.
-Chamberlain College of Nursing's administrative offices are located on the DeVry University site.
+Chamberlain University's New Jersey location is in the township.
 Anthem Institute had a branch on Route 1 on the Technology Centre of New Jersey campus that closed in 2014 as part of a group of closures nationwide.